timholy/ProgressMeter.jl/README.md

 end
 ```

-### ProgressMeter in Jupyter notebooks
+#### ProgressMeter with additional information in Jupyter

-Since Jupyter notebooks don't allow to overwrite only parts of the output of cell, the progress bars are printed repeatedly to the output.
+Since Jupyter notebooks/lab doesn't allow to overwrite only parts of the output of cell, the progress bars are printed repeatedly to the output.
-Jupyter notebooks allow to clear the output of a cell, but this will remove **all** output
+Jupyter allow to clear the output of a cell, but this will remove **all** output
 of the current cell, i.e., to properly update a progress bar we need to wipe all output of cell.
 This behavior is enabled by default but you can
 disable it by calling `ProgressMeter.ijulia_behavior(:append)`.
 You can enable it again by calling `ProgressMeter.ijulia_behavior(:clear)`, which will also disable the warning message.